Liu-ChengKai49/Batch-Data-Pipeline-Construction-Multi-Database-Integration-Hadoop-Hive-MariaDB-MongoDB-/README.md

 ### 🗃️ Step 2: Ingesting Data into HDFS

-I ingested sensor data into HDFS using a staged approach to balance speed and realism.
+I ingested data into **HDFS** using a staged approach to balance speed and realism.

+---

 #### **Phase A — Quick Smoke Test (Simulated CSV)**

 I created a small CSV file to validate the pipeline end-to-end with zero external dependencies.

 * **Verified HDFS connectivity and permissions:**